kuoj0926/Data-Science-Projects/README.md

 # Data-Science-Projects

-These are the data science projects I've worked on my own.
+These are the data science projects I've worked on.